Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - Ideal for overnight powering due to low noise levels

-- Excellent travelling generator for campers as the only maintenance it requires is oil change
+- Excellent traveling generator for campers as the only maintenance it requires is an oil change

 - Fuel efficient, thanks to eco-throttle

-- Does not have wheels which makes for difficult transportation
+- Does not have wheels which make for difficult transportation

 3. WEN 56200i Portable Inverter Generator